 The real benefit of offering cataract surgery under Class A or B anesthesia is that either one can be available for use in an office-based surgical suite.
 When Class B is not available in the office, the surgeon can still schedule those cases at the ASC.
 Therefore, providers gain access to the myriad other benefits associated with running a fully functional operating suite in their clinic, including increased efficiency, personal ownership over the process, an engaged staff, and greater financial flexibility.

 The nearly 4 million cataract surgeries performed each year are almost exclusively performed as outpatient procedures.
 Recent surveys suggest that the number could rise to close to 11 million over the next decade.
-Mounting evidence supports that cataract surgery procedures can be performed under milder forms of sedation without any tradeoff in safety, whereas higher classes of anesthesia are themselves associated with a higher risk for complications.
+Mounting evidence supports that cataract surgery procedures can be performed under milder forms of sedation.
+This is without any tradeoff in safety, whereas higher classes of anesthesia are themselves associated with a higher risk for complications.

 It is rare, indeed, when emerging science strongly reinforces the whims of market demand.
 But when it comes to anesthesia requirements for cataract surgery in the office-based surgical suite, the case for the use of milder sedation, such as Class A anesthesia, is not only safe, it’s also what patients want and expect from their eye doctor.